 To create a new private cloud, select

 create.
-The app will only require one information: where to store your repository folder.
+The app will only require one piece of information: where to store your repository folder.
 Right now Duple supports only 2 types of connection: local and SFTP.
 More protocols will be added in the future.

 To store your private cloud (repository folder) locally, select